Time-Machine-Development/Channel-Blocker-Manifest-v3/README.md

 ### About this Extension

-Our Add-on enables the function of blocking anything you'd like.
+Channel Blocker enables the function of blocking anything you'd like.
 Block separate videos, users or whole channels with only one click!
 Naturally, the add-on supports regular expressions to ensure you the best customization possible.
 And another thing: no user information is collected.

 Do you like what we do?
 Do you want to support us and our work?
 A subscription on Patreon or a donation would help a lot at developing this tool as well as realizing our future projects.